 Music Therapy is a well-established, evidence-based profession in which music is used to accomplish therapeutic and educational goals.
 Music Therapy is provided by a credentialed music therapist.

-- Increased attention to tasks
+- Paying attention to cognitive tasks.

-- Enhanced coordination and motor movement
+- Motor coordination and movement.

 Everyone — individuals of all ages and all abilities!